 In the infographic above you can appreciate Facebook growth in ARPU over the years.
 ARPU or average revenue per user is a critical metric to understand how Facebook monetizes and has monetized its users over the years.

-In fact, rather than becoming less relevant, advertising revenues in proportion to other monetization strategies have grown over the years and in 2017 represented more than 98% of its revenues:
+In fact, rather than becoming less relevant, advertising revenues in proportion to other monetization strategies have stayed stable, at over 97.4% of its total revenues.

-Revenues from advertising, at least as of the third quarter of 2018, seemed to be driven by mobile advertising, which contributed to most of Facebook revenues.
+Revenues from advertising, at least in 2021, seemed to be driven by mobile advertising, which contributed to most of Facebook revenues.

 I took a long-term perspective on how the company has grown its monetization strategy over the years.

-After an inflection in the first quarters of 2018 in the US & Canada, Facebook seems to be growing again, Especially in these two countries, which still represents the most important markets.
-While in Europe’s growth has flattened:
+After an inflection in the first quarters of 2018 in the US & Canada, Facebook seems to be growing again by 2021, primarily in US/Canada and Europe, where indeed, Facebook might be simply monetizing its users by prompting more ads.

 What, if any, can we notice from those numbers?